The Dinosaur Encyclopedia

 What Did Dinosaurs Look Like?

-Years ago it was fashionable to depict dinosaurs with scaly, grey, reptilian skin; now the trend has swung toward plush feathers and bright, primary colors.
+Decades ago it was fashionable to depict dinosaurs as having scaly, grey, reptilian skin; now the trend has swung the opposite way, toward plush feathers and bright, primary colors.
 But what did dinosaurs really look like, and how can paleontologists tell for sure?

-Like modern mammals, dinosaurs occupied a wide range of habitats, ranging from deserts to tropical jungles to polar regions.
+Like modern mammals, dinosaurs occupied a wide range of habitats during the Triassic, Jurassic and Cretaceous periods, ranging from deserts to tropical jungles to polar regions.
 Here's a list of the 10 most important habitats prowled by dinosaurs during the Mesozoic Era.

 How Much Did Dinosaurs Weigh?